bmclean/puma-rack-timeout-debug/README.md

     RACK_TIMEOUT_WAIT_OVERTIME=5 \
     bundle exec puma -C config/puma.rb config.ru

-Now Rack Timeout is working again:
+Now Rack Timeout is firing again.
+However, it is inefficient.
+We waited 20 seconds until the entire body of the request was received, compared this time against RACK_TIMEOUT_WAIT_TIMEOUT (3) + RACK_TIMEOUT_WAIT_OVERTIME(5), and immediately raised the RequestExpiryError.

     Payload size: 630000
     500